dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

 This step shows how to create the pipeline that will later be used for training the **Time Series** model.

 Specifically, the **Single Spectrum Analysis (SSA)** trainer is the algorithm that is used.
+Read further to understand the parameters required for this algorithm.
+It's important to note that ML.NET enforces constraints for the values of **windowSize**, **seriesLength**, and **trainsize**:
+- **windowSize** must be at least 2.
+- **trainSize** must be greater than twice the window size.
+- **seriesLength** must be greater than the window size.

-This algorithm uses the following parameters:
+Here are descriptions of the parameters:

 - **outputColumnName**: This is the name of the column that will be used to store predictions.
 The column must be a vector of type **Single**.
 In a later step, we define a class named **ProductUnitTimeSeriesPrediction** that contains this output column.
 - **inputColumnName**: This is the name of the column that is being predicted/forecasted.
-The column contains a value at a timestamp in the time series and must be of type **Single**.
-In our sample, we are predicting/forecasting product **units**.
+The column contains a value of a datapoint in the time series and must be of type **Single**.
+In our sample, we are predicting/forecasting product **units** which is our input column.
-- **windowSize**:  This parameter is used to define a sliding window of time that is used by the algorithm to decompose the time series data into trend, seasonal, or noise components.
-Typically, you should start with a window size that is representative of the business cycle in your scenario.
-In our sample, the product data is based on a 12 month cycle so we will select a window size that is a multiple of 12.
+- **windowSize**:  This is the most important parameter that you can use to tune the accuracy of the model for your scenario.
+Specifically, this parameter is used to define a window of time that is used by the algorithm to decompose the time series data into seasonal/periodic and noise components.
+Typically, you should start with the largest window size that is representative of the seasonal/periodic business cycle for your scenario.
+For example, if the business cycle is known to have both weekly and monthly (e.g. 30-day) seasonalities/periods and the data is collected daily, the window size in this case should be 30 to represent the largest window of time that exists in the business cycle.
+If the same data also exhibits annual seasonality/periods (e.g. 365-day), but the scenario in which the model will be used is **not** interested in **annual** seasonality/periods, then the window size does **not** need to be 365.
+In this sample, the product data is based on a 12 month cycle where data is collected monthly -- as a result, the window size used is 12.
-- **seriesLength**: TODO - Need specific description
-- **trainSize**: TODO - Need specific description
+- **seriesLength**: This parameter specifies the number of data points that are used when performing a forecast.
+- **trainSize**: This parameter specifies the total number of data points in the input time series, starting from the beginning.
+Note that, after a model is created, it can be saved and updated with new data points that are collected.
 - **horizon**: This parameter indicates the number of time periods to predict/forecast.
-In our sample, we specify 2 to indicate that the next 2 months of product units will be predicated/forecasted.
+In this sample, we specify 2 to indicate that the next 2 months of product units will be predicated/forecasted.
-- **confidenceLevel**: This parameter indicates the likelihood the prediction/forecast value will fall within the specified interval bounds.
-TODO - Need to confirm this is correct.
-Typically, .95 is an acceptable starting point.
+- **confidenceLevel**: This parameter indicates the likelihood the real observed value will fall within the specified interval bounds.
+Typically, .95 is an acceptable starting point - this value should be between [0, 1).
+Usually, the higher the confidence level, the wider the range that the interval bounds will be.
+And conversely, the lower the confidence level, the narrower the interval bounds.
 - **confidenceLowerBoundColumn**: This is the name of the column that will be used to store the **lower** confidence interval bound for each forecasted value.
 The **ProductUnitTimeSeriesPrediction** class also contains this output column.
 - **confidenceUpperBoundColumn**: This is the name of the column that will be used to store the **upper** confidence interval bound for each forecasted value.
 The **ProductUnitTimeSeriesPrediction** class also contains this output column.